mike-ward/mike-ward.github.io/_posts/2009-01-25-marvins-marvelous-mechanical-museum.md

 ---
 layout: post
-title:  Marvin’s Marvelous Mechanical Museum
+title: 'Marvin’s Marvelous Mechanical Museum'
 ---
 Yesterday, the family and I went to a really [interesting little museum](http://marvin3m.com/).
 Well, that’s what they call it but it’s more of an arcade.